 For example, think of something you have wanted for a long while; something you’ve wanted very badly and may have even worked hard for, but are no closer to having now than when you started wanting it.

 Now think of something you have felt for some time was inevitable.
 Something you have often seen happening in your mind’s eye.
 Something you believe will happen, whether you really want it to or not.
 Notice how it seems to always happen, or how you seem to progress towards it.
 This is no coincidence!
-You attract it into existence.
+Regardless of whether it is based on positive thinking or fear, you will attract it into existence.

 Motivation has no conscience